venkateshpensalwar/ARTH/Ansible/README.md

 # ARTH - The School of Technologies

-## This folder containes all the Technolgies which is configured using ansible
+## This folder containes all the Technolgies which is configured using ansible and some Advance Demo's using Ansible

 ![GitHub language count](https://img.shields.io/github/languages/count/venkateshpensalwar/ARTH?style=for-the-badge)